+Renée Rooker

+President

-Renée Rooker President Synchrous Risk Management
+Synchrous Risk Management

-William Gregory Executive Director Synchrous Risk Management
+William Gregorý Executive Director

-Overview Synchrous Risk Management
+Synchrous Risk Management

-Released in 2021, the rebranding of the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services LLC to Synchrous Risk Management was released.
+The rebranding of the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services LLC to Synchrous Risk Management was released.
 The rebranding achieved the "blending" of all three entities into one name that is designed to capture the vast array of services available to affordable housing providers.
 Operations of all three entities will continue their full-service offerings under the shared Synchrous name and a new visual identity.
 HARRP, AHRP and the ORWACA Insurance Agency will continue to operate as the legal entities, so all financial transactions will remain delineated appropriately.
-Synchrous was intentionally formed to provide a unified point for risk management and specific coverages for affordable housing providers, be it public, LIHTC and/ or non-profit.
-We will operate publicly as Synchrous.
+Synchrous was intentionally formed to provide a unified point for risk management and specific coverages for affordable housing providers, be it public, LIHTC and/or non-profit.